cbush06/book-notes/prag_prog/chapter1.md

 1. Sometimes _you have to be the catalyst_
 2. There are times when you must be prepared to “beg for forgiveness” rather than “asking for permission” — especially when your end goal is in everyone's best interest
 3. _Start-up Fatigue_: people guarding their resources, wanting to form committees, required budget approvals
-4. _Prototypes_ and _Wireframes_ are good tools for Hunt's (pg.
+4. _Prototypes_ and _Wireframes_ are good tools for the authors' (pg.
 8) solution, “Work out what you can reasonably ask for.
 Develop it well.
 Once you've got it, show people, and let them marvel.”
-5. People find it easier to join an ongoing success. — Hunt, pg.
+5. People find it easier to join an ongoing success. —  pg.
 8
 6. **TIP 5: BE THE CATALYST FOR CHANGE**
     1. Be the person who builds the prototype or wireframe
     2. Be the person who writes “the way forward” presentation or the proposal paper

 > **What are the consequences of putting off fixing or boarding up broken windows?
 Who is the “boiled frog”?**<br/>
-> The “boiled frog” Hunt mentions is a metaphor for developers who grow too comfortable with the broken windows in their project; in fact, they grow so comfortable that the project reaches a point where it cannot be salvaged.
+> The “boiled frog” the authors mention is a metaphor for developers who grow too comfortable with the broken windows in their project; in fact, they grow so comfortable that the project reaches a point where it cannot be salvaged.
 Hopefully, if that time comes, someone steps up and makes *stone soup*.

 ## Good-enough Software